accumulator/charge-lnd/README.md

 fee_ppm = 1
 ```

-This template matches the channels using the `id` matcher.
+This policy matches the channels using the `id` matcher.
 This matcher checks if the channel matches one of the channel IDs in the `channels` property.
 This is a comma-separated list of short or full channel IDs.

-If a channel matches the `[friends]` template, the `static` strategy is used, which just takes the `base_fee_msat` and `fee_ppm`  properties defined in the template and applies them to the channel.
+If a channel matches the `[friends]` policy, the `static` strategy is used, which just takes the `base_fee_msat` and `fee_ppm`  properties defined in the policy and applies them to the channel.

-There is a special `[default]` section, that will be used if none of the templates matches a channel.
+There is a special `[default]` section, that will be used if none of the policies matches a channel.
 The `[default]` section only contains a strategy, not a match definition.

-All templates are evaluated top to bottom.
-The first matching template is applied (except for the default template).
-More than one matcher can be defined for a template.
-In those cases, the results of the matchers must all be true to match the template (logical AND).
+All policies are evaluated top to bottom.
+The first matching policy is applied (except for the default policy).
+More than one matcher can be defined for a policy.
+In those cases, the results of the matchers must all be true to match the policy (logical AND).

 A more elaborate example can be found in the [charge.config.example](charge.config.example) file.